ctrlMarcio/FEUP-Synthesizing-Audio-from-Textual-Input/notebooks/VAM-OS-2/vamgen/README.md

 > (they also have models to upsample the generated images)
 > the prior can be both autoregressive or diffusion (VamGen uses diffusion)
 > with diffusion, the image embeddings vector is modelled using a a Gaussian diffusion model conditioned on the caption y.

+## File Structure

+The VamGen project directory (`vamgen`) is organized as follows:

+- [`hardcore.py`](./vamgen/hardcore.py): This file contains functions intended for internal testing purposes and is not meant for production use.

+- [`main.py`](./vamgen/miain.py): This file serves as the main entry point for utilizing the VamGen model.
+It contains the well-structured and production-ready code that can be called from external applications.

+- [`diffusion`](./vamgen/diffusion): This subfolder holds all components and resources related to the diffusion process in VamGen.
+The diffusion process is responsible for transforming latent features into audio latent features.